jmltn/jamesmilton.me/_posts/2021-02-07-professional-videos.md

 ## GetSafeOnline.org Motion Graphic
 <small>September 2020 - Leeds, United Kingdom 🇬🇧</small>

 GetSafeOnline aims to be the UK’s leading information resource for helping protect people, finances, devices and businesses from online fraud and abuse.
-Myself and my team recreated the videos into motion graphics, developed in Adobe Illustrator and After Effects, in order to make the content more accessible, innovative, user-friendly and making it an attractive way to increase knowledge on shopping safely online.
-Voice over done by yours truly.
+Myself and my team created these motion graphics for the client, in order to make the content more accessible, innovative, user-friendly and making it an attractive way to increase knowledge on shopping safely online.
+Developed in Adobe Illustrator and After Effects, voice over done by yours truly.

 <iframe src="https://www.youtube.com/embed/NG_lLFoceBQ" frameborder='0' allowfullscreen></iframe>